Gotham by Gaslight: Batman: Master of the Future

 With the police fully occupied, Julie runs into the burning pavilion to rescue a small girl, but both of them are trapped by falling debris.
 Batman saves them, then seizes a glider from one of the exhibitions and takes off after LeRoi's airship.
 The two men engage in a brutal rapier duel that disables LeRoi's robotic pilot "Antonio", causing the airship to drift off course and become unstable.
 Noticing this, Batman urges LeRoi to surrender and abandon ship, but LeRoi refuses to believe him.
 Batman jumps overboard, but LeRoi is trapped as the airship crashes into the ocean and explodes.
 More than 100 people are killed by LeRoi's fires, but further fatalities and destruction are prevented by the Gotham police and firefighters.

 Batman confronts Councilman Franklin Claypool, who confesses to being LeRoi's accomplice and providing him with information for his attack.
 Claypool secretly owns a large portion of Gotham City's slum housing, which he expected to sell profitably through his proposed redevelopment program, but the program was pushed aside by Tolliver in favor of the fair.
 LeRoi agreed to target Claypool's properties, allowing Claypool to collect a lucrative insurance payout, but Claypool never intended the deaths that LeRoi's actions caused, and so does not resist when Gordon arrives to arrest him.

 Bruce and Julie are walking along a hilltop overlooking the city, when she reveals that she recognized him at the fair, even through his mask.
 Apprehensively, he asks her what she plans to do, and she replies, what she has always done: continue to love and encourage him, especially now that they both agree that Gotham still needs Batman.

+Publication history

-Publication historyGotham by Gaslight, which retroactively became the first official Elseworlds publication, was initially released as a 52-page one-shot in February 1989.
+Gotham by Gaslight, which retroactively became the first official Elseworlds publication, was initially released as a 52-page one-shot in February 1989.
 It was written by Brian Augustyn and pencilled by Mike Mignola, with inks by P. Craig Russell.
 Two years later, the 68-page sequel Batman: Master of the Future — also written by Augustyn, but with art by Eduardo Barreto — was released, this time officially labelled as an Elseworlds publication.
+A second sequel, Gotham by Gaslight: The Kryptonian Age, was released in June 2024.
+A third sequel, Gotham by Gaslight: A League for Justice, followed in July 2025.

 In 2006, in the wake of the 2005–2006 storyline Infinite Crisis, the Gotham by Gaslight world was identified as "Earth-19".

 Prior to its appearance in Countdown Presents: The Search for Ray Palmer: Gotham by Gaslight (January 2008), the two one-shot issues were collected into one 112-page trade paperback volume (which was released under the same name and with the same Mignola cover as the first one-shot issue).